yanxifang/Gov-1347/_posts/2020-11-01-Final-Prediction-Model.md

 - **candidate_pv**: The predicted percent of the popular vote received by the incumbent candidate.

 ## Model Prediction
 The model above predicts the following outcomes for 2020: `215 EVs` for Trump, and `63 EVs` for Biden.
-This *excludes* Nebraska and Maine, since they have non-traditional methods of apportioning electoral votes.
+This *excludes* Nebraska and Maine, since they have non-traditional methods of apportioning electoral votes (my model is not sophisticated enough to account for these deviations).

 However, even when excluding Nebraska and Maine and just adding those initial outcomes to the `59` and `192` EVs already received from the "safe state" analysis, the final results are:

 | Candidate | Electoral Votes |
 | --- | --- |